Question 5: Live Feed Form UI

 Creativity Welcome

-These requirements provide the technical specifications, but there’s room for your own creativity in styling, layout, colors, and UX details.
+These requirements provide the technical specifications, but there’s a ton of room for your own creativity.
 Make it your own while meeting the requirements!

 API Reference